ooc-lang/ooc-lang.org/content/docs/tools/index.md

  2. [sam](/docs/tools/sam/) helps you to keep all your libraries together and up-to-date.
    It's also able to resolve dependencies without any hassle.

+Tools like autoconf, automake, even CMake, are irrelevant in the context of ooc, since rock drives the whole compilation process.

+ooc libraries have one, standardized way to be built - as such, the ooc ecosystem is a lot more homogenous than, say, the C ecosystem.
+Complexity is dealt with through [usefiles](/docs/tools/rock/usefiles/) and the such.

+Still, the ooc toolchain is quite flexible, working on major desktop OSes, and more constrained platform such as Android.